Your stepsClick on the steps to expand or collapse. Expand All Steps (+)

 A. Design your research strategy

 List terms/concepts associated with your policy issue.
 Isolate the main concepts.
-These are the terms you will enter into the Library catalogue and databases to identify relevant books, journal and newspaper articles, and various types of reports.
-For more information on creating a strategy, see Designing your research strategy and contact the librarian for this subject.
+These are the terms you will enter into the library catalogue and databases to identify relevant books, journal and newspaper articles, and various types of reports.
+For more information on creating a strategy, see Effective research strategies (PDF) and contact the librarian for your subject.